demospace-ai/coaster/README.md

           --member="serviceAccount:fabra-prod@cloudbuild.gserviceaccount.com" \
           --role="roles/iam.serviceAccountUser"
 1. Run `terraform apply`

+### Point domain name to GCP
+To point the domain name at this new GCP setup, find the IP address of the external load balancer created in GCP (under Network Services > Load balancing).
+You'll need to create A records in your DNS provider that point to that DNS value for every subdomain you plan to host.

 ### Other Notes
 Google Cloud Build is used for a various automatic actions triggered by pushes to the main Github branch: